 Theme members

-Associate Professor Mikael Boden Bioinformatics (analysis, modelling and integration of biological data)
+Professor Mikael Boden Bioinformatics (analysis, modelling and integration of biological data)

 Dr Cheong Xin Chan Computational and phylogenomic approaches to gene evolution

-Professor Gary Schenk Physical Chemistry - Structure, function, mechanism and pharmaceutical potential of metalloenzymes
+Professor Gary Schenk - Physical chemistry - Structure, function, mechanism and pharmaceutical potential of metalloenzymes

 Professor Katryn Stacey Cellular response to foreign nucleic acids

-Associate Professor Nick West Tuberculosis microbiology
+Professor Nick West Tuberculosis microbiology

 Professor Craig Williams Organic Chemistry - Synthesis and isolation of complex natural products, method development, medicinal and physical organic chemistry